Skip to Main Content

 Further resources

-This guide covers all of the key areas of reference management and we recommend you work through it first, but you may also want to check out other resources, including our PDF guides, the reference management applications' own help pages, and our Skills Guides on finding and working with resources.
+This guide covers all of the key areas of reference management and we recommend you work through it first, but you may also want to check out other resources, including the reference management applications' own help pages and our Skills Guides on finding and working with resources.

 Below are links to other material we think you might find useful.